caojiezhang/DeqIR/README.md

 ## 🔎 Results

-We achieved state-of-the-art performance on many image restoration tasks.
+We apply DeqIR in some image restoration tasks.
 More results can be found in the paper.

 <details>